 To solve introductory momentum problems and questions, you must first learn the definition of momentum as the product of mass and velocity and then apply it to find the unknown.
 All the above problems are easy and could be solved without any difficulty.

-In this article, we solved some simple problems on momentum that is helpful for high school students.
+In this article, we solved some simple problems on momentum that are helpful for high school students.

 We learned that momentum is defined as the product of an object's mass and its velocity. \[\vec{p}=m\vec{v}\]